Radiative turbulent flares in magnetically-dominated plasmas: Relativistic Kinetic Turbulence

 grows as more electromagnetic energy is dissipated.

-Turbulence energy in a magnetically-dominated plasma ($\sigma\gg 1$) is dominated by the electromagnetic field.
+Turbulence energy in a magnetically dominated plasma ($\sigma\gg 1$) is dominated by the electromagnetic field.
 Therefore, we describe it as the total electromagnetic energy in the computational box with subtracted energy of the background field $\vec{B}_0$,

 We observe in the simulation that $\eneF$ decays as $\propto t^{-1}$ at $t>l_0/c$, as expected for non-helical initial conditions \citep{Biskamp1999}.
 Correspondingly, $\enePth$ and $\enePnth$ grow with time.